sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * dimensions - *Array* of *String*s *optional*.
 One or more identifiers of (a) local dimension(s).
 This is used to reference dimensions in the data structure definition with which the value of this attribute may vary.
 An attribute using this relationship can be either a group, series (or section), or observation level attribute.
 The level at which the attribute values will be presented in data messages depends on the data format and which dimensions are referenced.
 * group - *String* *optional*.
 Identifier of a local GroupKey Descriptor.
 This is used as a convenience to referencing all of the dimension defined by the referenced group.
 The level at which the attribute values will be presented in data messages depends on the data format and which dimensions are referenced.
 If the group (level) is available in the data format used then the attribute values should be presented at that group level.
 * observation - Empty *Object* *optional*.
 This is used to specify that the value of the attribute may vary with any of the local dimensions and thus is dependent upon the observed value.
 An attribute with this relationship will its values always have presented at observation level.

+As with any other attribute, this relationship should be carefully selected also for the reporting year start or end day attribute as it will determine what type of data the data structure definition will allow.
+For example, if an attribute relationship of `dataflow` is specified, this will mean that the data sets for this dataflow can only contain data with standard reporting periods where the all reporting periods have the same start day.
+In this case, data reported as standard reporting periods from two entities with different fiscal year start days could not be contained in the same data set.

 Examples: